rajgoel/course-scientific-programming/07-lecture/slides.md

 ---

-## Step 4: Build docs
+## Step 5: Build docs

 From your project root folder:
 ```bash
 julia --project=docs docs/make.jl
 ```
 This will generate your documentation site in `docs/build/`.
+You can open the generated `index.html` in a browser.